gemcore/winlib/README.md

 <!--
 #
-# winlib: A simple Windows development library
-#
 # Alan Graves <agraves@gemcore.com>
 # 2017-06-14
 #
-# This code started out a long time ago as an embedded x86 runtime library.
-# The basic classes developed formed a common framework that I found myself
-# repeatedly using to development various resource-constrained systems.
-# There is a minimalistic interface to the underlying hardware and only the
-# essential peripheral components common to all platforms is supported.
-#
 -->

+# Introduction

+winlib: A Simple Windows Development Library

+This code started out a long time ago as an embedded runtime library that ran on a 80x86 (AMD MCUs), DOS and later on early Windows (16/32bit).
+The basic classes formed a common framework that I found myself repeatedly porting during the development of various resource-constrained systems.
+There has always been a minimalistic interface to the underlying hardware because only the essential peripherals common to all platforms was supported.

 # Overview

-It's goal is to make it easy to develop applications for any typical microcontroller environment.
-It currently supports only Windows platforms, however it should be relatively easy to port to other platforms as needed.
+The goal is to make it easy to develop applications for a typical operating system environment, processor or microcontroller environment.
+Currently the code is for a Windows 10 platform, however it should be relatively easy to port to other platforms such as Linux or ARM Cortex Mx as needed.

 The following functionality is supported:

-* Active objects:
+* Pre-emptive active objects:
-** Thread (Suspend, Resume, Sleep)
+ - Thread (Suspend, Resume, Sleep)
-** Mutex (Acquire, Release)
+ - Mutex (Acquire, Release)
-** Lock
+ - Lock
-** Event (Release, Wait)
+ - Event (Release, Wait)
-** TrafficLight (GreenLight, RedLight, Wait)
+ - TrafficLight (GreenLight, RedLight, Wait)
-* Timers
+* Timer (Periodic or Single Flags or Functions)
-* Serial I/O
+* Serial communications
 * File I/O (Basic)
 * Circular buffer
-* Printf
+* Console printf
 * Simple SCRIPT language parser/compiler

 For more information on the Mynewt OS, please visit our website [here](https://mynewt.apache.org/).